RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/AnalysisContainer_8cpp.md

       return result;
     }

-    bool AnalysisContainer::has_analyses() const
+    /// Does this instance contain analyses for the current collider bool AnalysisContainer::has_analyses() const
     {
       return has_analyses(current_collider);
     }

-    void AnalysisContainer::init(const std::vector<str>& analysis_names, str collider_name)
+    /// Initialize analyses (by names) for a specified collider void AnalysisContainer::init(const std::vector<str>& analysis_names, str collider_name)
     {
       // If a map of analyses already exist for this collider, clear it